 - a cyclist gets in an accident because of potholes, debris, or other obstructions on the roadway: a cyclist can file a claim against the local government agencies responsible for maintaining public roadways

-- a dog causes a cyclist to fall off the bike: a cyclist can file a claim against the dog owner
+- a dog causes a cyclist to fall off the bike: a cyclist can file a bicycle accident claim against the dog owner

 How To Determine Liability In Bicycle Accidents

-A cyclist can only seek damages in a personal injury claim if they were not at fault in the accident.
-In some cases, cyclists can be at fault and may need to pay damages to the vehicle driver, pedestrian, or other party involved.
+An injured cyclist can only seek damages in a personal injury claim if they were not at fault in the accident.
+In some cases, bike riders can be at fault and may need to pay damages to the vehicle driver, pedestrian, or other party involved.

 Consider some negligent cycling behaviors to determine how a cyclist may be at fault: